Resume on Common App: Should You Upload, How To (Guide and Examples)

 Depending on the college’s requirements, you may upload your resume in one of two places:

-Additional Information Section and Supplemental Information on resume: Some colleges allow you to upload a resume under the ‘Additional Information’ or ‘Supplemental Materials’ section of the application.
+Additional Information Section and Supplemental Materials: Some colleges allow you to upload a resume under the ‘Additional Information’ or ‘Supplemental Materials’ sections of the application.

 Portfolio or Writing Supplement: For programs that require portfolios or have a writing supplement, you might be able to include your resume there.